Mayor Encourages Residents To Celebrate Beverley Virtual VE 75 Day

 The Veterans proudly led the military parade and collected their Veterans badges from the Mayor of Beverley, at the time, Cllr Duncan Jack, who is also the current Mayor.

 The town also published a book, A Collection of Local Memories full of stories and anecdotes, bringing the times of the 1940s to life in Beverley.
-The stories were provided by local and some were retold by their descendants.
+The stories were provided by local people and some were retold by their descendants.
 Looking around Beverley today, we can only imagine how things used to be.

 Imagine a Saturday night with the pubs of Beverley town centre with blacked-out windows and empty bars as the wail of the air raid siren cries.
 Imagine the shops on Toll Gavel and Butcher Row as smaller, family-owned businesses selling rationed goods with posters in the windows encouraging the fight for victory.